brucefan1983/CUDA-Programming/src/01-introduction/text.md

 ## 1.4 Using the `nvidia-smi` program

-After installing CUDA, one should be able to use the program (an executable) `nvidia-smi`（Nvidia's system management interface）from the command line.
+After installing CUDA, one should be able to use the program (an executable) `nvidia-smi`（**Nvidia's system management interface**）from the command line.
 Simply type the name of this program:
 ```
 $ nvidia-smi
 ```